KobeW50/ReVanced-Documentation/guides/faq.md

 #####**7.
 Can I have YT ReVanced Extended and YT ReVanced installed as separate apps?**

-If you patch with the non-root method YT ReVanced Extended and YTM Extended will have a unique package name and will not conflict with any apps.
+If you patch with the non-root method, YT ReVanced Extended and YTM Extended will have a unique package name and will not conflict with any apps.